brink-daniel/ssms-object-explorer-menu/README.md

 Features are planned for future releases:

 * Import/export settings as xml
-* Reorganise/sort menu item
 * Optional horizontal line between menu items
 * Sub-menus
 * Optional icons on menu items
 * Installer
-* Unlimited number of menu items
+* Allow custom menu items on any node in the Object Explorer

 ## Known Issues